OpenBioSim/ghostly/README.md

 as input, along with an optional `mapping` dictionary that specifies the mapping between atoms in the end states.
 The molecular inputs can be in any valid file format supported by [Sire](https://sire.openbiosim.org).
-The mapping should be a string representation of a dictionary, where the keys are atom names in the reference state and the values are the corresponding atom names in the perturbed state.
+The mapping should be a string representation of a dictionary, where the keys are atom indices in the reference state and the values are the corresponding atom indices in the perturbed state.
 This allows the mapping to be generated programmatically by any suitable external tool.

 ```bash